django-tastypie/django-tastypie/docs/resources.rst

 ``full_dehydrate``
 ------------------

-.. method:: Resource.full_dehydrate(self, obj)
+.. method:: Resource.full_dehydrate(self, bundle)

-Given an object instance, extract the information from it to populate the resource.
+Given a bundle with an object instance, extract the information from it to populate the resource.

 ``dehydrate``
 -------------